 Life coaches aim to help their clients set and achieve goals that help them improve life satisfaction and success.
-Technically, anyone can call themselves a life coach, but at Thriveworks Counseling in Reno, NV, our coaches are licensed mental health professionals.
+Technically, anyone can call themselves a life coach, but at Thriveworks Counseling Reno, our coaches are licensed mental health professionals.
 This means that you can rely on their expertise to guide you and help you accomplish more.

 Should I Work with a Life Coach?

 If you feel like you’re lacking happiness, success, or fulfillment in life, you should consider working with a life coach.
 Here are a few people who have found benefit in doing so: